Gavin Creel: 2002–2012: Broadway debut and breakthrough

 In 2021, Creel appeared in two episodes of American Horror Stories opposite Matt Bomer and Sierra McCormick on FX on Hulu.
 On August 29, 2021, Creel was featured in the Public Broadcasting Service (PBS) network's aired concert for the musical Wicked which was hosted by Kristin Chenoweth and Idina Menzel.
-Other featured artists were Rita Moreno, Cynthia Erivo, Ariana DeBose, Ali Stroker, Amber Riley, Mario Cantone, Jennifer Nettles, Stephanie Hsu, Alex Newell, Isaac Cole Powell and Gabrielle Ruiz performing many of the musical's numbers.
+Other featured artists were Rita Moreno, Cynthia Erivo, Ariana DeBose, Ali Stroker, Amber Riley, Mario Cantone, Jennifer Nettles, Stephanie Hsu, Alex Newell, Isaac Cole Powell, and Gabrielle Ruiz performing many of the musical's numbers.

-Also in 2021, Creel performed in a self-described 'concert-cal' called Walk on Through: Confessions of a Museum Novice, for which Creel was commissioned to write and perform the book, music, and lyrics by the Metropolitan Museum of Art.
-Creel has spoken at length on various podcasts about working on this piece before and during the COVID-19 pandemic.

 In May 2022, Creel appeared as The Wolf and Cinderella's Prince in the New York City Center Encores! production and subsequent Broadway revival in June of Into the Woods.
 He left the production July 23 for two weeks and was filled in for by Cheyenne Jackson and understudy Jason Forbach.
 He came back for a month and then left again on September 4 for 10 days and was filled in for by Andy Karl, He returned to the production September 16 and stayed with the cast through its closing date January 8, 2023.
 During the Broadway run he would star opposite Bareilles, Karl, Joshua Henry, Phillipa Soo, Brian d'Arcy James, Patina Miller, Stephanie J. Block, Krysta Rodriguez, Denée Benton, Julia Lester, Sebastian Arcelus, Montego Glover, Diane Phelan, and Joaquina Kalukango.
-He will reprise these roles in the 2023 national tour opposite Glover, Block, Arcelus, Forbach, and Phelan.
+He reprised these roles in the 2023 national tour opposite Glover, Block, Arcelus, Forbach, Phelan, Rodriguez, and Karl.

+2023–2024: Walk on Through

+The first time Creel performed a song from his self-written musical was at Elsie Fest in 2019, where he debuted the song "The Only One".
+In 2021, Creel performed two shows of a self-described 'concert-cal' called Walk on Through: Confessions of a Museum Novice, for which Creel was commissioned to write and perform the book, music, and lyrics by the Metropolitan Museum of Art.
+In December 2022, two industry readings of Walk on Through were held at Pershing Square Signature Theatre Center.
+Creel spoke at length about working on this piece before and during the COVID-19 pandemic.

+The show had its world premiere Off-Broadway in November 2023, running from November 13 to January 7, 2024.
+The cast featured performers Ryan Vasquez, Madeline Benson, Chris Peters, and Sasha Allen.
+A live recorded cast album of the musical was released on September 30, 2025.

 Personal life

+Creel divided his time between residences on the Upper West Side of Manhattan and in Carmel, New York.

+Activism

-Creel is gay.
-He is a regular on the LGBT RFamilyVacations cruise with Rosie O'Donnell.
-He is also one of the founders, with Rory O'Malley and Jenny Kanelos, of Broadway Impact, an LGBT activist group that mobilized the New York theatre community in the pursuit of marriage equality.
-He is an alumnus of Findlay First Edition Show Choir.
+Creel was gay and was heavily involved in gay rights activism.
+He was one of the founders, with Rory O'Malley and Jenny Kanelos, of Broadway Impact, an LGBT activist group that mobilized the New York theatre community in the pursuit of marriage equality.
+He was also a regular on the LGBT R FamilyVacations cruise with Rosie O'Donnell.
+From 2015 until his death, Creel was part of the board of trustees for Broadway Cares/Equity Fights AIDS.

-Creel took a temporary leave from Hello, Dolly! in March 2018 to recover from back surgery.